Jean Delay

-Jean Delay (14 November 1907, Bayonne – 29 May 1987, Paris) was a French psychiatrist, neurologist, writer, and a member of the Académie française (Chair 17).
+Jean Delay (/fr/; 14 November 1907 – 29 May 1987) was a French psychiatrist, neurologist, writer, and a member of the Académie française (Chair 17).

 His assistant Pierre Deniker conducted a test of chlorpromazine on the male mental ward where Delay worked, and the two published their findings (quickly, with what has been called academic gamesmanship) in 1952.
 Chlorpromazine turned out to be the first effective drug treatment for mental illness and it had a profound effect on the mentally ill and mental asylums.

 In 1968–1970, student revolutionaries attacked his offices, and Delay was forced into retirement from medicine.
 In later life, he lived as a writer.

 Family and education

 The son of Maurice Delay, a successful surgeon and mayor of Bayonne, at age fourteen Delay earned a baccalaureate in philosophy.
 He studied medicine in Paris.
 After studying in hospitals for twenty years, especially the teaching of Pierre Janet and Georges Dumas, he turned to psychiatry.
-He also specialized in neurology at the Salpetriere.
+He also specialized in neurology at the Salpêtrière Hospital.
 He wrote his doctoral thesis on astereognosis in 1935.
-He then undertook the study at the Sorbonne and in 1942 wrote his thesis on diseases of memory.
+He then undertook the study at the Sorbonne and in 1942 wrote his doctoral thesis (doctorate in letters) on diseases of memory.
 He received degrees in medicine, literature, and philosophy.

-Jean Delay was the father of Florence Delay, of the Académie française (Seat 10), and of :fr:Claude Delay, novelist and psychoanalyst.
+Jean Delay was the father of Florence Delay, of the Académie française (Seat 10), and of Claude Delay, novelist and psychoanalyst.

 Career

 Delay was chair of the department of psychiatry at the Centre hospitalier Sainte-Anne from 1946 to 1970.

-He received training in the psychiatry clinic of Henri Ey at the :fr:Centre hospitalier Sainte-Anne.
+He received training in the psychiatry clinic of Henri Ey at the Centre hospitalier Sainte-Anne.
 There he became the chair of the clinic of mental illness in 1946.
 He remained at the hospital until 1970 when he retired from medicine.
 With Ey, Delay organized the First World Congress of Psychiatry and founded the World Psychiatric Association (WPA).
 Today, the WPA awards a Jean Delay Prize every three years.

 Delay twice served as president of the WPA (1950 and 1957), and also as president of the French language Congress of Neurology and Psychiatry (1954), the Society Medico-Psychologique (1960), the International Congress of Psychosomatic Medicine (1960), and the Collegium Internationale Neuro-Psychopharmacologicum (CINP) (1966).
 He was elected to the National Academy of Medicine in 1955.

 He and the Soviet delegation examined Rudolf Hess during the Nuremberg trials, and found hysterical amnesia but not insanity in the strict sense.

 During his scientific career, Delay published more than 700 articles and over 40 books.
 In 1957, he developed with his assistant Pierre Deniker a classification of pharmacological and recreational drugs that was validated by the World Congress of Psychiatry in 1961.